Skip to Content

 • Mismatched names between tax return and Social Security Administration records.

-The IRS processes over 150 million individual tax returns annually, with capacity limitations affecting processing speed during peak periods.
+The IRS processed more than 165 million individual tax returns in the 2025 filing season, with capacity limitations affecting processing speed during peak periods.
 Staffing challenges and system upgrades can create temporary delays beyond standard timelines.

 The IRS provides free tools to monitor your refund progress and identify potential issues before they become major delays.